mediocregopher/blog.mediocregopher.com/_drafts/program-structure-and-composability.md

     complex structures, and a pattern which helps in solving those problems.
 ---

+TODO:
+* Double check if I'm using "I" or "We" everywhere (probably should use "I")

 ## Part 0: Introduction

 This post is focused on a concept I call "program structure", which I will try